-- St Ethelbert's Catholic Primary School and Nursery recognises that both CSE and CCE are forms of abuse that occur where an individual or group takes advantage of an imbalance in power to coerce, manipulate or deceive a child into taking part in sexual or criminal activity, in exchange for something the victim needs or wants, and/or for the financial advantage or increased status of the perpetrator or facilitator and/or through violence or the threat of violence.
-CSE and CCE can affect children, both male and female and can include children who have been moved (commonly referred to as trafficking) for the purpose of exploitation. - St Ethelbert's Catholic Primary School and Nursery recognises that children can become trapped in CCE as perpetrators can threaten victims and their families with violence or entrap and coerce them into debt.
+- Barton Court Grammar School recognises that both CSE and CCE are forms of abuse that occur where an individual or group takes advantage of an imbalance in power to coerce, manipulate or deceive a child into taking part in sexual or criminal activity, in exchange for something the victim needs or wants, and/or for the financial advantage or increased status of the perpetrator or facilitator and/or through violence or the threat of violence.
+CSE and CCE can affect children, both male and female and can include children who have been moved (commonly referred to as trafficking) for the purpose of exploitation. - Barton Court Grammar School recognises that children can become trapped in CCE as perpetrators can threaten victims and their families with violence or entrap and coerce them into debt.
 Children involved in criminal exploitation often commit crimes themselves which can mean their vulnerability as victims is not always recognised (particularly older children) and they are not treated as victims, despite the harm they have experienced.
 The experience of girls who are criminally exploited can also be very different to that of boys.
-We also recognise that boys and girls being criminally exploited may be at higher risk of child sexual exploitation (CSE).

-- St Ethelbert's Catholic Primary School and Nursery recognises that CSE can occur over time or be a one-off occurrence and may happen without the child's immediate knowledge, for example through others sharing videos or images of them on social media.
+We also recognise that boys and girls being criminally exploited may be at higher risk of child sexual - Barton Court Grammar School recognises that CSE can occur over time or be a one-off occurrence and may happen without the child's immediate knowledge, for example through others sharing videos or images of them on social media.
 CSE can affect any child who has been coerced into engaging in sexual activities and includes 16 and 17 year olds who can legally consent to have sex.
 Some children may not realise they are being exploited, for example they may believe they are in a genuine romantic relationship. - If staff are concerned that a child may be at risk of CSE or CCE, immediate action should be taken by speaking to the DSL or a deputy.

-4.5 Serious violence
+4.5 Serious Violence

-- All staff are aware of the indicators which may signal children are at risk from or are involved with serious violent crime.
+- All staff are made aware of the indicators which may signal children are at risk from or are involved with serious violent crime.
 These may include unexplained gifts or new possessions, increased absence from school, a change in friendships or relationships with older individuals or groups, a significant decline in performance, signs of self-harm or a significant change in wellbeing, or signs of assault or unexplained injuries.
 Unexplained gifts or new possessions could also indicate that children have been approached by, or are involved with, individuals associated with criminal networks or gangs and may be at risk of CCE. - Any concerns regarding serious violence will be reported and responded to in line with other child protection concerns by speaking with a DSL or deputy.
 The initial response to child victims is important and staff will take any allegations seriously and work in ways that support children and keep them safe.